Reachability in arborescence packings: Definitions

-{\it Trimming} a dyperedge $a$ means that $a$ is replaced by an arc $uv$ with $v=head(a)$ and $u\in tail(a)$. {\it Trimming} a hyperedge $e$ means that $e$ is replaced by an arc $uv$ for some $u\neq v\in e$.
-The mixed hypergraph $\mathcal{H}$ is called a {\it mixed hyperpath} ({\it mixed hyperarborescence}) if all the dyperedges and all the hyperedges can be trimmed to get a directed path (an arborescence).
-A {\it mixed $r$-hyperarborescence} for some $r \in V$ is a mixed hyperarborescence together with a vertex $r$ where the arborescence after trimming can be chosen to be an $r$-arborescence.
-We also say that a digraph obtained from trimming a mixed hypergraph is a {\it trimming} of that mixed hypergraph.
+Making a {\it directed trimming} of a dyperedge $a$ means that $a$ is replaced by an arc $uv$ with $v=head(a)$ and $u\in tail(a)$.
+Making a {\it directed trimming} of a hyperedge $e$ means that $e$ is replaced by an arc $uv$ for some distinct elements $u$ and $v$ in $e$.
+The mixed hypergraph $\mathcal{H}$ is called a {\it mixed hyperpath} ({\it mixed hyperarborescence}) if all the dyperedges and all the hyperedges can be made into a directed path (an arborescence) through directed trimming.
+A {\it mixed $r$-hyperarborescence} for some $r \in V$ is a mixed hyperarborescence together with a vertex $r$ where the arborescence after the directed trimming can be chosen to be an $r$-arborescence.
+We also say that a digraph obtained by making a directed trimming of a mixed hypergraph is a {\it directed trimming} of that mixed hypergraph.

 For a vertex set $X \subseteq V$, we denote by {\boldmath $U_X^{\mathcal{H}}$} the set of vertices which are reachable from at least one vertex in $X$ by a mixed hyperpath in $\mathcal{H}$, by {\boldmath$P^{\mathcal{H}}_X$} the set of vertices from which at least one vertex in $X$ is reachable by a mixed hyperpath in $\mathcal{H}$ and by {\boldmath $\mathcal{H}[X]$} the mixed hypergraph on vertex set $X$ which contains all hyperedges and dyperedges of $\mathcal{H}$ which are completely contained in $X$.
 A {\it strongly connected component} of a mixed hypergraph is a maximal set of vertices that can be pairwise reached from each other by a mixed hyperpath.